 Sprains may result in partial tearing or a complete rupture of ligaments.
 The affected joint must be immobilized to prevent further damage.
 The torn ligaments usually reattach themselves.

-Muscle strain may cause immediate or delayed muscle soreness or, in more serious strains, tearing of muscle fibers.
-Muscle soreness (which may begin up to a day after exertion) can affect sometime housepainters and wallpaper hangers, as well as sports enthusiasts who overdo their activity.
+A muscle strain may cause immediate or delayed muscle soreness or, in more serious strains, tearing of muscle fibers.
+Muscle soreness (which may begin up to a day after exertion) can affect sometimes house painters and wallpaper hangers, as well as sports enthusiasts who overdo their activity.
 A long bicycle ride by someone not used to that level of activity will result in soreness of the quadriceps muscles on the front of the thighs.
 There is no treatment for muscle soreness except stretching exercises.
-Liniment, oil of wintergreen or aspirin can relieve pain but do not promote healing.
+Liniment, oil of wintergreen, or aspirin can relieve pain but do not promote healing.

 Stitches are cramps in the diaphragm muscle.
 Common causes include excessive intestinal gas, sometimes caused by a food intolerance such as an inability to digest milk, and exercising too soon after eating, which can put undue pressure on the diaphragm muscle.

 Fractures.
-These involve injuries to the bone and, like muscle strains, may be partial cracks or complete breaks.
-Stress fractures, which have similar symptoms (swelling and tenderness) to shinsplints, are hairline cracks in bones, usually the foot or leg.
+These involve injuries to the bone and, like muscle strains, maybe partial cracks or complete breaks.
+Stress fractures, which have similar symptoms (swelling and tenderness) to shin splints, are hairline cracks in bones, usually the foot or leg.
 The crack may not show on an X-ray for several weeks.
 Runners and ballet dancers are often victims of stress fractures.
 Some female runners develop stress fractures of the pelvic bones.
-Rest of the injured part is the only treatment; casts do not promote healing.
+The rest of the injured part is the only treatment; casts do not promote healing.

 Complete fractures are often the most painful of all movement injuries and usually take the longest to heal (one to six months).
 Most fractures require immobilization of the injured part after the bones have been set so that they knit properly.